aadishv/dishpy/README.md

 ## Requirements

 - Python 3.12+ with uv (see [1.
-Installation](Tutorial/1_installation.md))
+Installation](https://aadishv.github.io/dishpy/Tutorial/1_installation/))
 - VEX V5 Brain with USB connection

 ## Contributing

-DishPy is designed to streamline VEX Competition robotics development in Python.
 Contributions are welcome for:

 * Literally anything

+If you want to help improve DishPy, feel free to

+1. Contribute and file a PR.
+The entire repository is open-source (that's probably how you are reading this :P)
+2. Fork it!
+This is MIT licensed so you can do whatever you want
+3. Play with it, report errors, and ping me in VTOW about them.

 ## License

 This project is licensed under the MIT License.

 ## Changelog

+**v1.0.1**

+* Added `requests` as a dependency to avoid installation not working.

 **v1.0**